incemehmet/translations/Ahmet_Ustun_twitter_threats.md

 The government must handle the FETO’ists in jail in a special manner.
 It is not a difficult job.
 Concentrate them in 1 or prisons.
 Assign POH (police special forces).
 That’s it.

 The FETO’ists must [be convinced to] know that they would be killed all, in case of a new coup attempt.
 That would ruin their plans also cause desertions among them.

+2 prisons shall be evacuated and if necessary jail guards will not be present.
+Only FETO’ists inmates will be there.
+There will be A, B, C plans to execute [FETO’ists].

+If the FETO’ist inmates know that they would be killed in case of a new coup attempt, it would change things.
+All the FETO’ists inmates should be gathered to Istanbul [or] Ankara.